 All contracts formally or informally bid will be awarded to the lowest responsible bidder, taking into consideration quality, performance, reliability, and the time specified in the bids for performance of the contract.
 Contracts will contain a provision stating that the contractor and contractor's subcontractors, if any, must comply with the requirements of G.S.
 Chapter 64, Article 2.
-No contract may be entered into with a restricted company as listed by the state treasurer in accordance with G.S.
-147, art.
-6E or 6G, except as permitted by those laws.
 For all contracts valued at \$1,000 or more, the board will require each bidder or vendor to certify that it is not listed on the state treasurer's Final Divestment List or Iran Parent and Subsidiary Guidance list, as required by G.S.
 147, Article 6E, and that it will not engage subcontractors who are on either list.